samirtahir91/github-app-operator/README.md

 ### Testing

 Current integration tests cover the scenarios:
-- Modifying an access token secret triggers reconcile of new access token
+- Modifying an access token secret triggers reconcile of new access token.
-- Deleting an access token secret triggers reconcile of a new access token secret
+- Deleting an access token secret triggers reconcile of a new access token secret.
-- Reconcile of access token is valid
+- Reconcile of access token is valid.
+- Reconcile error is recorded in a `GithubApp` object's `status.error` field
+- The `status.error` field is cleared on succesful reconcile for a `GithubApp` object.
+- Pods are deleted matching a label if defined in `spec.restartPods.labels` for a `GithubApp`.

 **Run the controller in the foreground for testing:**
 ```sh